 1- Practice in different rooms.
 Getting used to a certain room makes it more difficult to adapt to a different size and/or layout on your wedding day.

 A – Getting used to NOT LOOKING DOWN!
 One of the most common bad habits during dance practice is when couples look at their feet or their partner’s feet while dancing.
-First of all, this is distracting, and hesitant-looking and does not allow for proper lead and follow.
+First of all, this is distracting and hesitant-looking and does not allow for proper lead and follow.
 Secondly, it does not portray confidence.
-The couple should be looking up at each other or their guests not down at their feet.
+The couple should be looking up at each other or their guests, not down at their feet.

 B – Getting used to dancing in a similar style dress.
 This prevents distraction on the day of your wedding from trying to figure out how to move in a style of clothing you have never tried before.
-For many brides, their dress is big and bulky, or tight-fitting and hard to move in.. for example mermaid type wedding dresses which have limited movement.
+For many brides, their dress is big and bulky, or tight-fitting and hard to move in.. for example, mermaid type wedding dresses have limited movement.

 4- Practice on your wedding day!
 Try to find five to ten minutes before people start piling into the room you will be performing.
-Go through your dance twice without music just to refresh the pattern and adjust your dance routine to the actual room.
+Go through your dance twice without music to refresh the pattern and adjust your dance routine to the actual room.
 Practicing more than twice may create a nervous buildup of tension, mistrust and emotional exhaustion.